St Matilda's Church

 St. Matilda's belongs to the imagination and recollections of its author and no photographs of it are to be found.

-We are hugely grateful, therefore, to Alan Bostock of "PhotoEyes.biz" and to Canon Michael Hereward-Rothwell of St. Mary's Church, Thorpe, Egham, Surrey, for permission to publish items from the excellent collection of photographs of St. Mary's Church at Thorpe to be found at www.photoeyes.com.
+We are hugely grateful, therefore, to Alan Bostock of "PhotoEyes.biz" and to Canon Michael Hereward-Rothwell, lately Vicar of St. Mary's Church, Thorpe, Egham, Surrey, for permission to publish items from the excellent collection of photographs of St. Mary's Church at Thorpe to be found at www.photoeyes.com.

-St. Mary's is a vibrant, go ahead, parish with which St. Matilda's is honoured to be associated.
+St. Mary's is a vibrant, go ahead, parish with which St. Matilda's was honoured to be associated for so many years.

 Inside the church